iplanwebsites/semantic-bookmarks/README.markdown

 ## Front-end (js/html)
-* Save/retrieve viewing preference (zoom level) to a local cookie
+* <strike> Save/retrieve viewing preference (zoom level) to a local cookie</strike>
+* Re-factor the main field submit into a PUT route in sammy.js.
 * Save bookmark data locally, using html5 LocaStorage (so we don't need to re-query the server for the same data every time.)
 * Update accounts settings using the API (ajax call)
 * Add login controls to template